 We need to convert mg to g and hence ‘a’ = 2mg.

-The final solution can therefore be expressed as a percentage strength of 0.2% w/v, a ratio strength of 1 in 500w/v or an amount strength of 2mg/mL.
+Answer – the final solution has a percentage strength of 0.2% w/v, a ratio strength of 1 in 500 w/v and an amount strength of 2mg/mL.

-What volume of a 1 in 400v/v solution is needed to product 5L of a 1 in 2000v/v solution?
+What volume of a 1 in 400 v/v solution is needed to produce 5L of a 1 in 2000 v/v solution?

-Let y mL be the volume of 1 in 400 solution required.
+Let y mL be the volume of 1 in 400 solution needed.

-The amount of the ingredient is the same in both y mL of 1 in 400 solution and 5L of 1 in 2,000 solution.
+The amount of ingredient is the same in both y mL of 1 in 400 solution and 5L of 1 in 2,000 solution.
 Let this amount be x mL.
-Set up proportional sets:
+Let’s set up proportional sets: